 Seeing an adult snake means powerlessness or feeling threatened by someone else’s words.

-It could also suggest self-doubt about what others think of us, accompanied by worry that we will be betrayed.
+It could also suggest self-doubt about what others think of you, accompanied by worry that you will be betrayed.

 10. What does it mean to dream about being attacked by a snake?